syncfusion-content/blazor-docs/blazor/file-manager/pagination.md

 Pagination provides an option to display files and folders in segmented pages, making it easier to navigate through large directories.
 This feature is particularly useful when dealing with extensive file systems in the File Manager component.

 To enable pagination, you need to set the [allowPaging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.SfFileManager-1.html#Syncfusion_Blazor_FileManager_SfFileManager_1_AllowPaging) property to **true**.
-This property determines whether paging is enabled or disabled for the file manager.
-When `allowPaging` is enabled, a pager control rendered at the bottom of the file manager, allowing you to navigate through different pages.
+This property determines whether paging is enabled or disabled for the File Manager.
+When `allowPaging` is enabled, a pager control rendered at the bottom of the File Manager, allowing you to navigate through different pages.

 ## Customize the pagination options

-Customizing the pagination options in the Syncfusion File Manager allows you to tailor the pagination control according to your specific requirements.
-You can customize the pagination to display the number of pages using the `NumericItemCount` property, change the current page using `currentPage` property, display the number of records in the file manager using the `pageSize` property, and even adjust the page sizes in a dropdown using the `pageSizes` property.
+Customizing the pagination options in the Syncfusion File Manager allows you to tailor the File Manager pager according to your specific requirements.
+You can customize the pagination to display the number of pages using the `NumericItemCount` property, change the current page using `currentPage` property, display the number of records in the File Manager using the `pageSize` property, and even adjust the page sizes in a dropdown using the `pageSizes` property.

 ### Change the page size